Mario Party DS: Plot

-One night in the Mushroom Kingdom, five Sky Crystals fall to the ground.
-One of them is found by Mario, who shows it to all of his friends the following day.
+One night in the Mushroom Kingdom, five crystals known as Sky Crystals fall to the ground.
+One of the crystals is found by Mario, who shows it to all of his friends the following day.
 Suddenly, Kamek flies overhead, dropping party invitations from Bowser, inviting everyone to a feast in his castle to apologize for his villainy.
 Although the gang is initially suspicious, they travel to Bowser's castle anyway, only to be trapped by Bowser, who steals Mario's Sky Crystal.
 Bowser also uses a device known as the Minimizer to shrink Mario and his friends down to minuscule size.
 Bowser, planning to find the four other Sky Crystals on his own, orders Kamek to throw the pint-sized heroes out to a distant location.

-The crew treks back to Bowser's castle, recovering the four remaining Sky Crystals along the way by defeating a Piranha Plant in Wiggler's garden, stopping a Hammer Bro from destroying Toadette's instruments in her music room, helping Diddy Kong free DK after the latter was turned to stone by a Dry Bones, and freeing a Koopa's grandfather, who had been trapped in a book by Kamek.
+The crew treks back to Bowser's castle, recovering the four remaining Sky Crystals along the way by defeating a Piranha Plant in Wiggler's garden, stopping a Hammer Bro from destroying Toadette's musical instruments in her music room, helping Diddy Kong free DK after the latter was turned to stone by a Dry Bones, and freeing a Koopa Troopa's grandfather, whom Kamek had trapped within a book.

 Once the heroes make it to Bowser's castle, he traps everyone inside his pinball machine before preparing to use the Minimizer to shrink them even more.
-However, DK and Diddy, who also received an invitation to the castle, arrive, looking for food.
+However, DK and Diddy, who also received an invitation to the castle, arrive looking for food.
 DK bumps into Bowser, causing him to drop the Minimizer, which DK then steps on and breaks, returning Mario and his friends to their rightful sizes.

-In a last-ditch attempt to defeat the heroes, Bowser uses another device, known as the Megamorph Belt, to transform himself into multiple different forms made up of blocks, initiating another boss minigame.
+In a last-ditch attempt to defeat the heroes, Bowser uses another device, known as the Megamorph Belt, to transform into several different forms made up of blocks, initiating another boss minigame.
 After defeating Bowser, the crew takes back the stolen Sky Crystal.
 The crystals connect to form a crystal DS, unlocking a new game mode, "Triangle Twisters" (if Story Mode has not already been cleared).
 In a surprising move, Mario and his friends invite Bowser and his son Bowser Jr. to play Triangle Twisters with them.
 They accept the offer, making everyone happy, including DK and Diddy Kong, who have eaten the entire buffet.